-My writing about Bumble began as a therapeutic endeavour, a place to record the bizarre, fascinating, and sometimes sad things I observed and experienced.
-However, it soon grew into something special; a record of my journey into not just dating apps, but also myself as a woman moving through a significant therapeutic journey.
+My Bumble writing began as a therapeutic endeavour to record the bizarre, fascinating, and sometimes sad things I observed and experienced.
+It soon grew into something special, a record of my dual journey as a researcher and a woman struggling to understand what happens when desire goes digital.

-As I began to share my account with others, I realized that what I was saying is similar to what so many other people experience.
-It was then that I decided that the Bumble project would be a personal story that doubled as a work of public scholarship.
+As I began to share my experiences in the Bumble-verse with others, it’s like my story was their story- truly fascinating!
+It was then that I decided that Sticky, Sexy, Sad would be a personal story that doubled as a work of public scholarship instead of a scholarly book.

 Being vulnerable is central to this task and it’s something I do in my Bumble project and beyond.
-My students, colleagues, family members, and new people in my social circles often say that’s what they connect with most strongly- my willingness to lay it down as it is or to ‘play it as it lays’ (to quote Joan Didion).
+My students, colleagues, family members, and new people in my social circles often say that my courage and nerve to share the wild bits, the disappointing bits, and the funny reflections about things we often take for granted is what they connect with most strongly.

 I invite you to laugh, think, and question with me as I explore the nuances of digital dating and how it’s impacting love, intimacy, and how we relate to one another as sexual and social beings.

 Read snippets of my Sticky.
 Sexy.
-Sad adventures now, and lend your voice to the conversation about conserving and celebrating love in its many forms, sex too, but most of all our relationships with one another.
+Sad adventures now and lend your voice to the conversation about sex, love in its many forms and the transformational impact that dating apps are having on how we know not only one another but, perhaps most of all, ourselves.

 I was reading through your blog this weekend and during reading week and I love it!
 Laughed and related so hard at the accuracy of your experiences with dating apps – the post about the guys and their fish pics killed me 😂 Also, your writing style in “The Looking Glass: Reflecting on Relationships” had me emotional.. it was so poetic to me.
 Subscribed, obviously…One of my students’ responses to Sticky, Sexy, Sad